hlavacs/ViennaEntityComponentSystem/README.md

     #include "glm.hpp"
     #include "gtc/quaternion.hpp"

-    #include "basic_test.h" //your own definitions, including VECS_USER_DATA
+    #include "basic_test.h" //your own definitions, also #define VECS_USER_DATA

     #include "VECS.h"       //VECS does not load VECSCompUser.h since you defined VECS_USER_DATA

     using namespace vecs;

     int main() {
-        std::atomic_flag flag;

         //...
     }

 ### The VECS Registry

 Entities are stored in the *VecsRegistry*.
-This data structure uses the *mono state* pattern, so if you want to use it you simply instantiate it:
+This data structure uses the *mono state* pattern, so if you want to use it you simply instantiate it

     VecsRegistry reg{};

+of create a temp object and directly use it

+    std::cout << VecsRegistry{}.size() << "\n"; //number of entities currently in VECS

-There is only one version, and you can instantiate it any number of times, the result is always the same version.
-In the first instantiation you can pass a parameter specifying the maximum number of entities to be stored in the ECS.
-If no parameter is given, then *VecsTableMaxSize::value* is used, which is the smallest power of 2 larger than the sum of the number of entities of any type E.
+There is only one registry state, and you can instantiate it any number of times, the result is always the same.
-If you just want to initialize the registry you can do it like this:

-    VecsRegistry{ 1 << 20 };

-Using *VecsRegistry* is not bound to a specific entity type, but commands evenmtually need this information.
-However, all calls are eventually passed on to *VecsRegistry<E>*, where *E* is an entity type.
-This is a specialized version of the registry made only for entity type *E*.
+Using *VecsRegistry* is not bound to a specific entity type *E*, but commands eventually need this information.
+However, all calls are then passed on to *VecsRegistry<E>*, where *E* is an entity type and must be registered in either entity list *VeSystemEntityTypeList* or *VeUserEntityTypeList*.
+Note that VECS concatenates these two lists into the list *VecsEntityTypeListWOTags*, and later on creates the overall entity list *VecsEntityTypeList*.
+So *E* can be any member of *VecsEntityTypeList*.

+*VecsRegistry<E>* is a specialized version of the registry made only for entity type *E*.
 It is recommended to always use this specialized version, if possible.
 For instance, if you want to create an entity of type *E*, you have at some point to specify the entity type.
 In the following, we define an *example* entity type *VeEntityTypeNode* like so:

     using VeEntityTypeNode = vtll::type_list< VeComponentName, VeComponentPosition, VeComponentOrientation >;
     using VeEntityTypeDraw = vtll::type_list< VeComponentName, VeComponentPosition, VeComponentMaterial, VeComponentGeometry>;

 We assume that is has been registered as described in the previous section.
 Of course, any other similarly defined type can be used for the following examples as well.
 You can create an entity of type *VeEntityTypeNode* using:

     VecsHandle handle = VecsRegistry<VeEntityTypeNode>{}.insert("Node2", VeComponentPosition{}, VeComponentOrientation{});

-Obviously, the parameters for this call must match the list of components that the entity is composed of.
+Note that the parameters for this call must match the list of components that the entity is composed of.
+Move-semantics automatically apply.
 The result of creating an entity is a *handle*.
 A handle is an 8-bytes structure that uniquely identifies the new entity and you can use it later to access the entity again.
 A handle can be invalid, meaning that it does not point to any entity.
 You can test whether a handle is valid or not by calling

     handle.is_valid();

 If the handle is valid, then it IDs an entity in VECS.
-However, the entity might have been erased from VECS previously.
+However, the entity might have been erased from VECS previously, e.g. by some other thread.
 You can test whether the entity that the handle represents is still in VECS by calling either of these:

     handle.has_value();
     VecsRegistry{}.contains(handle); //any type
-    VecsRegistry<VeEntityTypeNode>{}.contains(handle); //if certain that entity is of type VeEntityTypeNode
+    VecsRegistry<VeEntityTypeNode>{}.contains(handle); //call only if entity is of type VeEntityTypeNode

 A part of a handle contains an ID for the entity type.
-You can get the type index by calculating
+You can get the type index by calling

-    handle.type();
+    handle.type();               //call this
+    VecsRegistry{}.type(handle); //or this

 Reading a component from a given entity can be done by any of these methods:

-    VeComponentPosition pos1 = handle.component<VeComponentPosition>(handle);
+    VeComponentPosition pos1 = handle.component<VeComponentPosition>();  //copy
+    VeComponentPosition& pos2 = handle.component<VeComponentPosition>(); //reference
+    VeComponentPosition* pos3 = handle.component_ptr<VeComponentPosition>(); //pointer

-    auto pos2 = VecsRegistry{}.component<VeComponentPosition>(handle);
+    auto  pos4 = VecsRegistry{}.component<VeComponentPosition>(handle); //copy
+    auto& pos5 = VecsRegistry{}.component<VeComponentPosition>(handle); //reference
+    auto* pos6 = VecsRegistry{}.component_ptr<VeComponentPosition>(handle); //pointer

-    auto pos3 = VecsRegistry<VeEntityTypeNode>{}.component<VeComponentPosition>(handle); //if handle of type VeEntityTypeNode
+    auto pos7 = VecsRegistry<VeEntityTypeNode>{}.component<VeComponentPosition>(handle); //if handle of type VeEntityTypeNode

-Since entities are composed of a list of components, and components have a unique index in them, you can also retrieve a component by specifying its index like so:
+    auto& pos8 = VecsRegistry<VeEntityTypeNode>{}.component<VeComponentPosition>(handle); //if handle of type VeEntityTypeNode

-    auto pos3 = VecsRegistry<VeEntityTypeNode>{}.component<1>(handle); //if handle of type VeEntityTypeNode
+    auto* pos9 = VecsRegistry<VeEntityTypeNode>{}.component_ptr<VeComponentPosition>(handle); //if handle of type VeEntityTypeNode

 Again, all calls are finally handed to the last version, which then resolves the data.
 Only the last version is actually checked by the compiler at compile time, and the first two version thus could result in an empty component being returned.
 You can call *has_component<C()* to check whether an entity pointed represented by a handle does contain a specific component of type *C* using any of these methods: